paritytech/substrate-api-sidecar/README.md

     `ws://127.0.0.1:9944`.

 #### Custom substrate types

+Some chains require custom type definitions in order for Sidecar to know how to decode the data retrieved from the node.
+You can define chain specific types in `config/types.json`.
+Read more about [defining types for polkadot-js here.](https://polkadot.js.org/api/start/types.extend.html)

 If you are connecting to [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template), please add the following custom types in `config/types.json`.